 In my search to find the best music production podcast I came up with six that you should add to your library.
-Though I remain a heavy music listener, podcasts have cut into my listening time over the past four years.
+Though I remain a heavy music listener, podcasts have cut into my listening time over the past several years.
 Podcasts are great for commuting to work, exercising, or mowing the lawn.
 I had a 60 to 90 minute commute to and from Sony, giving me at least two hours a day while in my car.

 Podcasting is a form of broadcasting and each show has their own theme and format.
 Therefore I’ve included a mix of short, long, technical, and popular podcasts .
 Many of the hosts are industry veterans and shedding wisdom that they’ve learned over their careers.
 Furthermore, it’s a lot of storytelling and who doesn’t love a great story?
-So these podcasts are not just for engineers and aspiring producers, but for any musician who is looking to get their band to the next level.
+So these podcasts are not just for engineers and aspiring producers, but for any musician who is looking to get their career to the next level.

 Music Production Podcast Recommendations